 The shifts in curriculum policy (content, assessment and moderation) are shown in Figure 1 below.
 The diagram indicates the change from strong pre-COVID control to weak control over selection, sequence and pace of curriculum content, and from strong summative assessment to weaker forms of evaluation and external moderation.
-In the face of on-going and significant loss of teaching time, the DBE gradually ceded its centralised role in determining curriculum content and quality assuring assessments to schools and teachers, and an increased emphasis on self-directed learning and home learning placed greater responsibility on learners themselves.
-All this meant that curriculum coverage and assessment practices would vary considerably between schools and between learners in relation to home support.
+In the face of on-going and significant loss of teaching time, the DBE gradually ceded its centralised role in determining curriculum content and quality assuring assessments.
+Increasingly curriculum and assessment practices were devolved to schools and teachers, and an increased emphasis on self-directed learning and home learning placed greater responsibility on learners themselves.
+All this meant that curriculum coverage and assessment practices would vary considerably between schools, and between learners in relation to home support.
 This in all likelihood will map onto and deepen pre-COVID levels of educational disadvantage.
-Figure 1 shows that greater classroom heterogeneity stems not just from home background factors but from devolving curriculum and assessment decisions to a very unequally capacitated system.
+Figure 1 also shows that greater classroom heterogeneity will derive from two sources, one, weak assessment and promotion practices in 2020, and two, within SES differences in home and remote learning experiences.